Forethought-Technologies/AutoChain/docs/tool.md

 - **func**
 Function callable will be called at the `run` function.
-It will automatically generate the typing information when using `OpenAIFunctionAgent`.
+It will automatically generate the typing information when using `OpenAIFunctionsAgent`.

 - **description**
 To make it easy and descriptive for LLM model to understand when it should use this tool, it